How to Open a Bank Account in the UK: The Easy Way 2026

 • Proof of UK residential address – a bank or credit card statement, utility bill or tax return in your name

 KYC checks are designed to stop fraud, money laundering and illegal account use.
-However, if you don’t have a UK proof of address yet it can make it harder to get your GBP account set up with a regular British bank.
+However, if you don’t have a UK proof of address yet it can make it harder to get your GBP account set up with a British bank.

 Some specialist providers and expat services from major UK banks are able to help non-residents to legally get a UK account, by accepting a broader range of documents for verification checks.
 Expat banking services often target high wealth individuals, and have high minimum balance requirements.
 Specialist online services may be more flexible – more on that coming right up.